cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ## Native binaries and libs

 Some JVM applications also depend on **native Linux x64 binaries and libs** to do their work.
-Boxfuse makes it easy to integrate them into your image.
+CloudCaptain makes it easy to integrate them into your image.

-Simply place your binaries under `conf/native/bin` and Boxfuse will automatically add them to the `PATH` at runtime in your instances.
+Simply place your binaries under `conf/native/bin` and CloudCaptain will automatically add them to the `PATH` at runtime in your instances.

-If those binaries also depend on additional shared libraries beyond the C library, place the .so files of your libraries under `conf/native/lib` on the classpath and Boxfuse will automatically add them to the `LD_LIBRARY_PATH` at runtime in your instances.
+If those binaries also depend on additional shared libraries beyond the C library, place the .so files of your libraries under `conf/native/lib` on the classpath and CloudCaptain will automatically add them to the `LD_LIBRARY_PATH` at runtime in your instances.

 <div class="alert alert-info"><p><strong>Tip</strong></p>